waynodiablo/Oystercard/further_javascript/02_note_list_model.md

 ### Learning objectives covered

-- Write unit tests without using a testing framework.
+- Write unit tests without using a testing library.
 - Use the constructor and prototype pattern.

 ### To complete this challenge, you will need to: